Xuanzang: Kingdom of Bamiyana

-Travel through India
+Travel through India and South Asia

 To Xuanzang, he entered India as he crossed the Black range and entered the country of Lampa.
 His travelogue presents India in fascicles separate from those for Central Asia.
 He, however, does not call it India, but the phonetic equivalent of what previously has been variously interpreted as "Tianzhu" or "Shengdu" or "Xiandou".
 More recent scholarship suggests the closest pronunciation of the 7th-century term in his travelogues would be "Indu".

 Xuanzang states that India is a vast country over ninety thousand li in circuit, with seventy kingdoms, sea on three sides and snow mountains to its north.
 It is a land that is rich and moist, cultivation productive, vegetation luxuriant.
-He adds that it has its own ancient customs, such as measuring its distance as "yojana", equal to forty li, but varying between thirty to sixteen depending on the source.
+He adds that it has its own ancient customs, such as measuring its distance as "yojana", equal to forty li, but varying between thirty and sixteen depending on the source.
 They divide day and night into kala, and substances into various divisions, all the way to a fineness that they call indivisible and emptiness.
 The country has three seasons: hot, cold, rainy according to some Buddhists; while others say it is four: three months each of spring, summer, monsoon, and autumn.

 The kingdoms of India have numerous villages and cities.
 Their towns and cities have square walls, streets are winding and narrow, with shops lined along these roads.
 Wine is sold in shops on the side streets.
-Those whose profession is butchering, fishing, executioners, scavengers (castes that kill living beings and deal with products derived from them) are not allowed to live inside the cities.
+Those whose profession is butchering, fishing, executioners, scavengers (people that kill living beings and deal with products derived from them) are not allowed to live inside the cities.
 The cities are built from bricks, while homes are either made mostly from bricks or from "wattled bamboo or wood".
 Cottages are thatched with straw and grass.

 The residents of India clean their floor and then smear it with a preparation of cow dung, followed by decorating it with flowers, unlike Chinese homes.
 Their children go to school at age seven, where they begin learning a number of treatises of the five knowledges – first grammar, second technical skills which he states includes arts, mechanics, yin-yang and the calendar, third medicine, fourth being logic, and fifth field of knowledge taught is inner knowledge along with theory of cause and effect.

 After further similar introduction covering the diverse aspects of the Indian culture he observed, including fashion, hair styles, preference for being barefoot, ritual washing their hands after releasing bodily waste, cleaning teeth by chewing special tree twigs, taking baths before going to their temples, worshipping in their temples, their alphabet that contains forty seven letters, the diversity of languages spoken, how harmonious and elegant they sound when they speak their languages, Xuanzang presents the various kingdoms of India.